slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On fear and excuses

 <!--
+> *"Where you fear is, there your task is."
+-- Carl Jung*

 - What would you do if you weren't afraid?
 - fear just wants us to stay the same.
 - climbing out the hole is about letting go of pride.